iotexproject/iotex-bootstrap/README_testnet.md

 Or you can point it to our API nodes:

-- MainNet secure: `api.iotex.one:443`
+- TestNet secure: `api.testnet.iotex.one:443`
-- MainNet insecure: `api.iotex.one:80`
+- TestNet insecure: `api.testnet.iotex.one:80`

 If you want to set an insecure endpoint, you need to add `--insecure` option.